Tarhata Alonto-Lucman: Death

 Alonto-Lucman died on February 26, 2021, while she was under confinement at the Amai Pakpak Medical Center in Marawi.

 Personal life

-Tarhata Alonto was born to a prominent family, with her father Sultan Alonto Alauya serving as a delegate to the Philippine Constitutional Convention of 1934, and serving twice as senator of the Philippines from 1942–1946 and 1946–1949.
-Her siblings - Domocao Alonto; Hadja Naima Alonto; Abdul Ghafur Madki Alonto; Masiding Alonto, Sr.; and Madrigal Alonto — were all prominent leaders in Lanao during the 20th century.
-Damocao Alonto served as senator, Abdul Ghafur Madki Alonto served as governor and ambassador, and Tarhata Alonto served as governor.
-Bae Tarhata's later husband Rashid Lucman, the Paramount Sultan of Bayang, also served as congressional representative.
+Tarhata Alonto was born to a prominent family, with her father Sultan Alauya Alonto serving as a delegate to the Philippine Constitutional Convention of 1934, and serving twice as senator of the Philippines from 1942–1946 and 1946–1949.
+Her siblings - Domocao Alonto; Hadja Naima Alonto; Abdul Ghafur Madki Alonto; Masiding Alonto, Sr.; and Madrigal Alonto — were all prominent leaders in Lanao.
+Domocao Alonto served as senator, while Abdul Ghafur Madki Alonto served as governor and ambassador.
+Tarhata's later husband Rashid Lucman, the Paramount Sultan of Bayang, also served as congressional representative.